spark-94/BBS/README.md

 # BBS

-Binary bilayer system (BBS) is composted of two laterally attached patches of bilayers.\n BBS can be easily prepared from two pre-equilibrated individual bilayers.
+Binary bilayer system (BBS) is composted of two laterally attached patches of bilayers.
+BBS can be easily prepared from two pre-equilibrated individual bilayers.

+To maintain interfacec bewteen two bilayers, binary bilayer restraing potential, V(X) are applied to specified lipids in each bilayer.

 Here, we provide example scripts for the generation of a BBS from two pre-equilibrated individual Lo- and Ld-phase bilayers with an embedded model transmembrane peptide.